 If the source has more than two authors, only the name of the first author is provided (Crazy et al. 1999: 233).
 If two or more authors have the same last name, the last name of the author should be supplemented by the initial letter of the first name.

-Reference list entries should be alphabetized by the last names of the first author of each work.
+Reference list entries should be alphabetized by the last names of the first author or the editor of each work.
 The sources in non-Latin alphabet languages are to be transliterated.
+For journal style and format consult recent issues of the journal.
+Here are the most typical examples of the Reference list entries:

 Following the tradition prevalent in Humanities we use capitalization in titles of the articles, for more detailed instructions please see http://grammar.yourdictionary.com/capitalization/rules-for-capitalization-in-titles.html

-The authors should submit papers electronically in Microsoft Word document format through the OJS on the webpage of Problemos http://www.journals.vu.lt/problemos/, or by email to firstname.lastname@example.org.
+The authors are welcome to submit papers electronically in Microsoft Word document format through the OJS on the webpage of Problemos http://www.journals.vu.lt/problemos/ or by email to email@example.com.
 Emailed submissions should be accompanied by a letter which declares that the paper is original, i.e. has not been published previously and is not submitted for publication in any other journal or book.
 Resubmissions must be declared as such.

 Problemos is an open access journal.
 All content is freely available without charge to users or their institutions.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission of the publisher or the author.
 Articles published in the journal are distributed under a Creative Commons Attribution 4.0 (CC BY 4.0) license.

 N.B.
 Problemos uses Crossref Similarity Check powered by iThenticate to check for the duplication and attribution in submitted manuscripts.
-However, even using the contemporary technological devicees and with the kind assistance of the experienced referees, the journal’s Editorial board is not in a position to thoroughly compare all the submitted papers with the vast totality of philosophical texts, therefore the originality of the papers remains at the sole responsibility of the authors.
+However, even using the contemporary technological devices and with the kind assistance of the experienced referees, the journal’s Editorial board is not in a position to thoroughly compare all the submitted papers with the vast totality of philosophical texts published in various languages, therefore the originality of the papers remains at the sole responsibility of the authors.
 In case plagiarised material is revealed in any of the published papers, the paper will be retracted and Editorial board will make a public notice to the readers.

 Please read the Copyright Notice in Journal Policy.